 What you can do with an Advanced Ground Instructor Certificate:

 Well, now you can teach ground school!
 You can give ground instruction in a classroom or one on one setting and endorse (sign off) students to go and take their written exams for sport, private, or commercial pilot.
-You can even teach in an approved flight simulator and log the time in the student’s logbook as dual received counting towards the required time for a certificate they are working towards (i.e 2.5hrs allowed in the sim towards the private pilot checkride).
-Each simulator and school will have a letter from the FAA detailing how much sim time can be counted towards each certificate or rating.
-Even if this is the only Certificate you hold (no pilot or other instructor certificates) you can still charge for your services as an instructor teaching ground material to a student or providing dual instruction in a simulator.
+Even if this is the only certificate you have, you can still charge for your services providing ground instruction with a student.

 Instrument Ground Instructor (IGI)

 The Instrument Ground Instructor Certificate is a very similar process to earning your Advanced Ground Instructor Certificate.
 You will have to take a written exam for the IGI and also take the written exam for the FOI (unless you have already done so or hold a teaching certificate).
 If you already hold an AGI, then when you take your test results from the IGI into your local FSDO simply showing them you AGI card or them searching your airman records is a satisfactory way to show you already meet the FOI requirement.
 This time around adding this rating to your Ground Instructor Certificate should only set you back ~$150 (assuming you do not need to take the FOI written as well).
 So for $150 what will that get ya?

 What you can do with an Instrument Ground Instructor Certificate: